 Working with Writers

 Students meet and speak with both up-and-coming and established contemporary writers; in the last several years, visitors include poets Victoria Chang, Amy Newlove Schroeder, Jessica Piazza, Michelle Detorie, Brent Armendinger, Genevieve Kaplan, Karen An-Hwei Lee, Jen Hofer, Tony Barnstone, Ralph Angel, and Maggie Nelson, and fiction writers Scott Nadelson, Matt Sumell, Amelia Gray, Michael Jaime Becerra, Bryan Hurt, Richard Lange, Aimee Bender, and Larry Fondation.
-In 2016-2018, the university hosted Julie Paegle, Claudia Rankine, Juan Felipe Herrera, Kevin Moffett, Noble laureate Rigoberta Menchu Tum, Pulitzer-prize recipient Viet Thanh Nguyen, Hannah Sanghee Park (pictured above), Craig Santos Perez, Meagan Cass (pictured below), Siel Ju, and more.
+Since 2016, the university has hosted Jared Stanley (pictured below), Patricia Smith, Julie Paegle, Claudia Rankine, Juan Felipe Herrera, Kevin Moffett, Noble laureate Rigoberta Menchu Tum, Pulitzer-prize recipient Viet Thanh Nguyen, Hannah Sanghee Park (pictured above), Craig Santos Perez, Meagan Cass (pictured below), Siel Ju, and more.